da99/Bacon_Rack/README.md

 Bacon\_Rack
 ================

-A Ruby gem providing helper methods for your Bacon specs.
+A Ruby gem providing helper methods for your Bacon and rack/test specs.

 Installation
 ------------